zeroluck/docs/sources/reference/lib/scim.md

 ScimBulkOperation groupsOperation = ExcelMapper.mapGroups(excelFileLocationGroups);
 ```

-You can download the Excel file models from here : https://github.com/GluuFederation/SCIM-Client/tree/master/doc/SampleXLS
+You can download the Excel file models from here: https://github.com/GluuFederation/SCIM-Client/tree/master/doc/SampleXLS

-Excel files must follow the exact structure, the “Operation” cell defines the type of the operation ”Add,Update,delete” .
+Excel files have to follow an pre-defined structure.
+The “Operation”
+cell defines the type of the operation.
+Possible values are `Add`,
-For groups you can always add more groups to the spreadsheet following the same structure.
+`Update`, and `delete`.
+For groups you can always add more groups to the
+spreadsheet following the same structure.

 # SCIM Dynamic Custom Attributes